-These consolidated financial statements have been prepared on a historical cost basis except measurement of derivative financial instruments at fair value.
+These consolidated financial statements have been prepared on a historical cost basis.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.

 The Group has prepared the financial statements on the basis that it will continue to operate as a going concern.